 Let’s run a few example scenarios:

-- If you’re sticking to Dec20 Level 1 intake, but failed that exam, the earliest you can attempt Level 1 again is 6 months from December 2020, i.e. May21 intake, not Feb21.
+- If you failed Level 1 in Feb 2024, the earliest you can attempt Level 1 again is Aug 2024.

-- If you failed Level 2 in May21, due to the “6 months rule”, the next available Level 2 exam you can register for is Nov21, not Aug21.
+- If you failed Level 2 in Aug 2023, due to the “6 months rule” and exam windows, the next available Level 2 exam you can register for is May 2024, not Nov 2023.

-- If you failed Dec20 Level 3, you can retake it in May21.
+- If you failed Level 3 Feb 2024, you earliest you can retake it is in Aug 2024.

 There are a few interesting insights we can conclude from these exam schedule changes.

-Nothing surprising here given the “6 months rule”!
+Nothing surprising here given the “(nearly) 6 months rule”!

-If you’re considering Level 1 much later (say mid 2021 onwards) and wondering which exam cycle is best to go for, the good news is that there isn’t much speed differences across all the exam windows after first half of 2021.
+If you’re considering Level 1 in 2024 and wondering which exam cycle is best to go for, the good news is that there isn’t much speed differences across all the exam windows aside from the February exam window.

 Given the negligible differences in speed for the 4 regular Level 1 exam windows, choose your exam slot based on your personal, work and life commitments to maximize your chances of success:

-- Although February and August cycles are 3 months quicker, the schedule would be more intense as it takes up to 2 months for results to be published, which in effect only gives you 4 months to Level 2 which would be challenging with an intense full-time job.
+- Although Level 1 February exam window are 3 months quicker, the schedule would be very intense as it takes up to 2 months for results to be published, which in effect only gives you 4 months to Level 2 which would be challenging with an intense full-time job.

-- On the other hand, May and November cycles allow you to have 6-7 months of proper studying time after result publication, which is a more sustainable study plan and achievable with a full-time job.
+- On the other hand, August cycles allow you to have 6-7 months of proper studying time after result publication, which is a more sustainable study plan and achievable with a full-time job.